octo-technology/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterInterop/course.md

 (Pair 1 2 "3")
 ```

-You need to create _item_ type that will produces such output.
-Use storage from command below as a hint:
+You need to create an _item_ type that will produces such output.
+Use the following storage from command below as a hint:

 ```
 { name: \"3\", item_id: 2 as nat, cost: 1 as nat }